-For clarity and compatibility of notation, we use additive notation for all, \emph{including noncommutative}, semigroups.
-Thus, the results of this paper hold for all, commutative and noncommutative, semigroups.
+For clarity and compatibility of notation, we use additive notation for all semigroups, \emph{including noncommutative ones}.
+Thus, the results of this paper hold for both commutative and noncommutative semigroups.
 For a sequence $\myseq{a}$ in a semigroup, let

-A subset of a semigroup is an \emph{infinite parallelepiped (IP)} set if it contains a set $\FS(\myseq{a})$, for some sequence $\myseq{a}$ in the semigroup.
-For convenience, we define that IP sets are not necessarily of the form $\FS(\myseq{a})$; it suffices for them to contain a set of this form.
+A subset of a semigroup is an \emph{infinite parallelepiped (IP)} set if it contains a set of the form $\FS(\myseq{a})$, for some sequence $\myseq{a}$ in the semigroup.
+For convenience, we do not require IP sets to be of the form $\FS(\myseq{a})$; it suffices for them to contain a set of this form.
 Hindman's celebrated Finite Sums Theorem~\cite[Theorem~3.1]{Hind} asserts that for each finite coloring of the natural numbers, there is a monochromatic IP set.
-Using the Stone-{\v{C}}ech compactification, Galvin and Glazer provided an elegant proof of Hindman's Theorem, that applies to all semigroups~\cite[Thorem~10.3]{GG}.
-Furstnberg~\cite[Proposition~8.13]{Furst} attributes the following stronger assertion to Hindman.
-Hindman proves this assertion in the case of $\bbN$, and attributes his result to Galvin~\cite[Corrolary 2.9]{Hindm}.
+Using the Stone-{\v{C}}ech compactification, Galvin and Glazer provided an elegant proof of Hindman's theorem, which applies to all semigroups~\cite[Theorem~10.3]{GG}.
+Furstenberg~\cite[Proposition~8.13]{Furst} attributes the following stronger assertion to Hindman, who proved this assertion for $\bbN$, and credited this result to Galvin~\cite[Corollary~2.9]{Hindm}.

 \begin{theorem}[Furstenberg--Galvin--Hindman] For each semigroup, the family of IP sets is partition regular. \end{theorem}